EmilEchavarria/EmilEchavarria/README.md

 ## About

-Junior Systems Engineer at **Giro Crédito** (fintech, Santo Domingo — remote).
+Software Development Technologist at **Giro Crédito** (fintech, Santo Domingo — remote).
 I ship production features across the mobile app, web portal, and backend.

 Academic capstone: a 6-service microservices medical platform with applied ML and OpenAI.
 2nd place at the **AlphaRamos Retail Hackathon** with SirenaMap — indoor navigation using ESP32 beacons and trilateration.